wiredawg/wiredawg.github.io/_posts/stations_workout.md

 **The Seventh Station:** `Jesus Falls The Second Time`

 > Burpees!
-> While partner crosses the court back and forths doing lazy inch worms.
+> While partner crosses the court back and forth doing lazy inch worms.

-**The Eigth Station:** `Jesus Speaks to the Women`
+**The Eighth Station:** `Jesus Speaks to the Women`

 > Assisted bear crawls, aka Wheelbarrows.
 Pair up.
 BBall court side-to-side one way then
 > switch.
 At half-court.
 5 Dirkins since you're already in that position anyway...